Moderatus-Inc/moderatus/README.md

 ### Prefix

 Moderatus' Prefix is m1 or m!.
 It can also be mentioned.
+Sadly, due to issues with MongoDB and stuff, I cannot make a custom prefix command yet.
+If you have a good command that you made, feel free to DM me and I can test it (I'll give credit in the help page <3)

 ---